agentrickard/domain/README.txt

   'Bypass content access control' permission for sites that give restricted administrative privileges.
 See section 3.3 for more information.

+  - 'View unpublished content on assigned domains' This permission allows editors to view unpublished content assigned to their domain(s).
+This permission only applies to viewing a single content page; it does not affect list views.

   - 'Set domain access status for all content'
   This permission is key.
 Users with this permission will be given a user interface for assigning users and nodes to specific domains.
 Users without